B2. Operations

 • Since the sum of two of the multiplier effects we have chosen (1 and 2) corresponds to the third multiplier effect (3), we automatically obtain 8 possible combinations, regardless of the numbers chosen for the sectors.

 Invite other students to respond to each presentation with their observations or questions.
-Facilitate the mathematical exchange by asking questions as needed such as:
+Facilitate the mathematical conversation by asking questions as needed such as:

 • Can anyone explain why the sum of the points obtained by the two given darts is equal to the number of points generated by the third dart?